f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

 In normal (DSB) mode this filter is a real filter that lowpass on both sides of the zero (center) frequency symmetrically.
 Therefore it acts as a bandpass filter centered on the zero frequency and therefore it is labeled as "BP".
 The value displayed in (9) is the full bandwidth of the filter.

+The bandwidth value display depends on SSB/DSB selection:
+  - in SSB mode this is the complex cut-off frequency and is negative for LSB.
+  - in normal (DSB) mode this is the full bandwidth of the real lowpass filter centered around zero frequency.

 <h3>13.
-Lowpass filter cut-off frequency</h3>

-In SSB mode this is the complex cut-off frequency and is negative for LSB.

-In normal (DSB) mode this is the full bandwidth of the real lowpass filter centered around zero frequency.

-<h3>14.
 SSB filtering</h3>

 When this toggle is engaged the signal is filtered either above (USB) or below (LSB) the channel center frequency.
 The sideband is selected according to the sign of the lowpass filter cut-off frequency (8): if positive the USB is selected else the LSB.
 In LSB mode the spectrum is reversed.

 When SSB is off the lowpass filter is actually a bandpass filter around the channel center frequency.

-<h3>15.
+<h3>14.
 Select highpass filter cut-off frequency</h3>

 In SSB mode this controls the cut-off frequency of the complex highpass filter which is the filter closest to the zero frequency.
 This cut-off frequency is always at least 0.1 kHz in absolute value below the lowpass filter cut-off frequency (8).

 In normal (DSB) mode this filter is not active.

-<h3>16.
-Highpass filter cut-off frequency</h3>

-This is the cut-off frequency of the highpass filter in kHz.
+The value displayed is the cut-off frequency of the highpass filter in kHz.
 It is zero or negative in LSB mode.

 <h2>D. Scope global controls line</h2>